 Signs and symptoms of infection with COVID-19 may appear two to 14 days after exposure and can include fever, cough, shortness of breath or difficulty breathing.
 There is currently no cure or vaccine.
 Those who believe they may have the illness should seek medical treatment right away.
 Read the Centers for Disease Control (CDC) factsheet here.

-Seniors and Coronavirus
+Seniors and COVID-19

 In general, viruses spread faster in residential facilities, community housing and assisted living centers.
 When possible, seniors living in these facilities should avoid communal rooms and sanitize often.